THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY-ONE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The suffering that comes on the Christian is part of God’s judgment on the earth.

-"And if the righteous is saved with difficulty"!
+“And if the righteous is scarcely saved [with difficulty]”!

 So much, then, for the pleasure-loving, overconfident attitude in our churches that portrays the grace of God as a screen that conceals from Divine sight the sins of the Christians while permitting the sins of the non-Christians to pass through to judgment and execution of sentence.
 One sentence that already has been passed on the churches of today is the tragic lack of Divine Presence and revival power.

 The churches do not seem to care!
 Few cry to God day and night for the restoration of His Presence and power among us.
 We have been “burned” doubly by judgment: first, we have been deprived of the abundance of resurrection life; second, we do not recognize and are not concerned that we have been deprived of Divine Life.
 We are paying dearly for our sin and coldness toward God.

 It may be observed that the Book of First Peter is an exhortation and warning concerning godly Christian behavior.
 Such an exhortation and warning would be unnecessary if the only benefit of Divine grace were the covering of the sins of the Christians.

 The Book of Second Peter also is an exhortation and warning concerning godly Christian living.